Originally posted 2009-08-09 07:20:33. Republished by Blog Post Promoter

-Recently I got an email from Karen, who asked about the Madiera canvas listed for the projects in Beautiful Bargello.
-The book was written in England and many of the materials are challenging to find in the US.
+I got an email from Karen, who asked about the Madiera canvas listed for the projects in Beautiful Bargello.
+The book was written in England, and many of the materials are challenging to find in the US.

 For us, Madiera is a thread company, not a canvas company, so what is this stuff?

 Now to the color.
 She is calling for “antique” canvas, which we would call “ercu.”
-This tan canvas works better for Bargello because the darker color melds in better with the thread colors, so that needlepoint dandruff (flecks of white canvas showing) is not as apparent.
-What you want to do is pick your canvas color in this order of preference:
+This tan canvas works better for Bargello because the darker color melds in better with the thread colors so that needlepoint dandruff (flecks of white canvas showing) is not as apparent.
+When buying canvas for Bargello, you want to do is pick your canvas color in this order of preference:

-- 1. color similar to the main color of the canvas, so pink for a mainly pink or red canvas, sage green for green and so on
+- color similar to the main color of the canvas, so pink for a mainly pink or red canvas, sage green for green, and so on

-- 2. non-white neutral color, either ecru, tan or ivory
+- non-white neutral color, either ecru, tan, sandstone, or ivory

 If you can only find white, don’t despair.
-You can lightly color the canvas so that the dandruff is less apparent or you can stitch it in such a way that dandruff is minimized
+You can lightly color the canvas with COPIC markers, fabric markers, or acrylic paints.
+Then the dandruff is less apparent.
+Also, you can stitch it in such a way that dandruff is minimized.

 NEEDLEPOINT DANDRUFF!!! excellent, and all this time I have been calling it *show through*